Manuel Anatol: Football career

 Anatol was born in Irun, a town in the Basque Country of Spain.
-A defender, he played for three clubs in the country; hometown club Real Unión, Athletic Bilbao and Real Madrid.
+A defender, he played for three clubs in the country; hometown club Real Unión and Athletic Bilbao.
 In 1929, Anatol ventured to France and joined Racing Paris.
 With Racing, he captained the club to the final of the Coupe de France in his second season with the club.
 In the final, Racing were defeated 3–1 by FC Sète.

 Initially overlooked due to his Spanish roots (as was René Petit), Anatol was naturalised as a French citizen in 1929 and made his national team debut on 24 March 1929 in a 2–0 victory over Portugal.
 He made 15 more appearances with the team and scored his only goal on 23 March 1930 in a 3–3 draw with Switzerland.
 The goal was scored from 40 m out.
 He could not take part in the 1930 FIFA World Cup due to being unable to take the required time off work, and was not selected for the France squad four years later.